Software License Agreements – An Introduction.

 In other situations, the software license agreement is not or cannot be negotiated, in whole or in part.
 The following checklist is geared towards traditional business to business software licensing where the licensee will install and use the software on the licensee’s premises.
 If the software is in the cloud or another remote hosting environment, you may want to check out this article on SaaS contracts.
 If the software is being provision under a master services agreement that encompasses licensing through Statements of Work, check out the the SOW guide.

-License Scope in Software License Agreements.
+License Scope in Software Licensing.

 Usage, Licensee and Parameters; Expansion